Gerðr: Earth and fertility

 Scholar John Lindow comments that Gerðr's name has been etymologically associated with the earth and enclosures and that the wedding of Gerðr and Freyr is commonly seen as "the divine coupling of sky and earth or at least fertility god and representative of the soil."
 Lindow adds that, at the same time, the situation can be read as simply the gods getting what they want from the jötnar.

 Hilda Ellis Davidson comments that Gerðr's role in Skírnismál has parallels with the goddess Persephone from Greek mythology, "since it is made clear that if [Gerðr] remains below in the dark kingdom of the underworld there will be nothing to hope for but sterility and famine.
 She does not become the bride of the underworld, however; her bridal is to be in the upper world when she consents to meet Freyr at Barri."

 Modern influence

 Gerðr has inspired works of art and literature.
 The Danish poet Adam Gottlob Oehlenschläger wrote a series of poems referencing Gerðr as collected in (1819) Nordens Guder.
 Esaias Tegnér's (1782–1846) unfinished epic poem Gerda also references the goddess.
 K. Ehrenberg depicted the goddess in his illustration (1883) Freyr und Gerda, Skade und Niurd.
 Her story was retold in free verse by the Icelandic poet Gerður Kristný in her Blóðhófnir, a feminist retelling of Skírnismál that won the 2010 Icelandic Literature Award.

 Saturn's moon Gerd is named after her.

+Gerd is also the name of a giantess doctor in the manga and anime One Piece.